Our Approach to Computing

 - can understand and apply the fundamental principles and concepts of computer science, including abstraction, logic, algorithms and data representation

 - can analyse problems in computational terms, and have repeated practical experience of writing computer programs in order to solve such problems

 Our school delivers the Computing curriculum through topic areas and discrete lessons.
 We have a range of equipment to enable us to do this: programmable toys such as Beebots, interactive whiteboards, laptops and iPads.
-In Foundation Stage, children recogise that a range of technology is used in places such as homes and schools.
-They select and use technology for particular puposes.
+In Foundation Stage, children recognise that a range of technology is used in places such as homes and schools.
+They select and use technology for particular purposes.

 Key Stage Two